dwellir-public/rpc-endpoint-db-operator/README.md

 Now install the needed Python tools.

-    cd endpointdb
     sudo apt-get update
-    sudo apt install python3.10-venv python3-pip -y
+    sudo apt install python3-pip -y

-Create a new virtual environment in the repo and install the Python requirements.
+    pip3 install -r requirements.txt

+Note: if there are issues with conflicting Python packages, though unlikely, you can install `python3.10-venv` and then use a virtual environment for the `requirements.txt` install.

+    sudo apt install python3.10-venv
-    cd endpointdb  # cwd should be the endpointdb repo root directory python3 -m venv venv
+    cd endpointdb  # place the venv in the repo directory python3 -m venv venv
     source venv/bin/activate
     pip3 install -r requirements.txt